 Because of many things, Blauvelt is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Blauvelt really has some of the features that families look for when choosing a good community to raise children.
 Is Blauvelt perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Despite being a small town, Blauvelt has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Blauvelt, a lot of people use the train to get to work every day though Blauvelt is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Blauvelt in 2022 was $55,473, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $221,892 for a family of four.
+The per capita income in Blauvelt in 2022 was $60,692, which is wealthy relative to New York and the nation.
+This equates to an annual income of $242,768 for a family of four.

-Blauvelt is a somewhat ethnically-diverse town.
+Blauvelt is a very ethnically-diverse town.
 The people who call Blauvelt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blauvelt residents report their race to be White, followed by Asian.
+Blauvelt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.60% of the town’s residents.
 Important ancestries of people in Blauvelt include Irish, Italian, German, Polish, and English.

 The most common language spoken in Blauvelt is English.
 Other important languages spoken here include Spanish and Other Asian languages.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the neighborhood is English, spoken by 82.3% of households.
-Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region) and Langs. of India.
+The most common language spoken in the neighborhood is English, spoken by 81.0% of households.
+Other important languages spoken here include Spanish and Langs. of India.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the neighborhood in Blauvelt, NY, residents most commonly identify their ethnicity or ancestry as Irish (28.8%).
-There are also a number of people of Italian ancestry (15.5%), and residents who report German roots (8.3%), and some of the residents are also of Asian ancestry (7.4%), along with some Dominican ancestry residents (4.8%), among others.
-In addition, 12.2% of the residents of this neighborhood were born in another country.
+In the neighborhood in Blauvelt, NY, residents most commonly identify their ethnicity or ancestry as Irish (28.5%).
+There are also a number of people of Italian ancestry (16.4%), and residents who report Asian roots (8.7%), and some of the residents are also of Dominican ancestry (6.9%), along with some German ancestry residents (6.4%), among others.
+In addition, 13.5% of the residents of this neighborhood were born in another country.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in neighborhood spend between 15 and 30 minutes commuting one-way to work (27.8% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in neighborhood spend between 45 minutes and one hour commuting one-way to work (24.2% of working residents), longer and tougher than most commutes in America.